 Is there credit card forgiveness?

 Yes, but it’s usually only partial forgiveness.
 If you intended to repay your debts but genuinely can’t, your credit card issuers might be willing to reduce the amount you owe and forgive the rest.
-This is called debt resolution.
-You can negotiate with creditors yourself or let a professional debt resolution company work out an agreement for you.
+This is called debt relief.
+You can negotiate with creditors yourself or let a professional debt relief company work out an agreement for you.

 If you can’t afford to repay any of your debt, you may need to talk to a bankruptcy attorney to find out if you qualify for Chapter 7 bankruptcy, which is the kind that lets you walk away from certain debts.